Magnuson Park Wetlands and Active Recreation

 - Industrial materials found on site were reused creatively to highlight the site’s history.
 For example, the wetland weir uses old drain pipes and tunnel sections as planters and structural elements.
 Concrete vault arches were repurposed as benches, and historic light poles from the airfield were reused as bollards.

-- The Magnuson Outdoor Learning Lab is hands-on science and service learning program with the Burke Museum that uses the park to teach environmental engagement and literacy to urban middle school students.
+- The Magnuson Outdoor Learning Lab is a hands-on science and service learning program with the Burke Museum that uses the park to teach environmental engagement and literacy to urban middle school students.

 Wetlands/Habitat Specialists: Dyanne Sheldon Ventures, Otak